PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - For `Recurring Trigger`, multiple notes are not allowed.
 Only single note is allowed.

 ### UX Rule
+- Task Type
+  - Default `Normal` type is selected.
+Users can change it to `Multi-Step` anytime.
+- Template Name
+  - Dropdown of Multi-Step templates.
+  - `Sub-Tasks` will be added based on the selected Multi-Step template.
 - Family
   - Family dropdown.
   - Shows all families of the application in alphabetical sorted.